stakach/rfcs/text/0028-generic-aliases.md

 - **Documentation.** A generic alias is documented as `Maybe(T)` with `T` as a free type parameter, exactly as a generic class would be.

-### Pretty-printing

-The compiler and formatter emit generic aliases with their parameters: `alias Pair(K, V) = Tuple(K, V)`.
-Use sites are printed with their type arguments. `to_s` of an `AliasType` includes the parameter list.

-### Caching

-Resolution of `Foo(A, B)` is cached on the alias type, keyed by the tuple of argument types, so a given parameterisation is resolved at most once per program.

 ## Drawbacks